kilipan/zilpzalp/README.md

 # zilpzalp
 A wonky 28-key, column-staggered, unibody-split keyboard made with fantastic FOSS software: [ergogen](https://github.com/ergogen/ergogen) and [KiCad](https://www.kicad.org/).

-Two versions are available:
+Three versions are available:
-- the version with support for optional hotswap sockets and slightly extended edgecuts to acommodate the extra space required by the socket (in the [pcb]() directory)
+- the version with support for optional hotswap sockets and slightly extended edgecuts to acommodate the extra space required by the socket (in the [pcb](https://github.com/kilipan/zilpzalp/tree/main/pcb) directory)
-- the solder-only version with tighter edge cuts (in the [solder_only_pcb]() directory)
+- the solder-only version with tighter edge cuts (in the [pcb_solder_only](https://github.com/kilipan/zilpzalp/tree/main/pcb_solder_only) directory)
+- the cfx version with different spacing, making the zilpzalp almost 1.5 cm smaller horizontally (in the [pcb_cfx_spacing](https://github.com/kilipan/zilpzalp/tree/main/pcb_cfx_spacing) directory)

 **Warning:** The solder-only version has not been tested yet!